 I read that this was one of the most devastating epidemics the country has experienced.
 It killed at least 21 million people worldwide, possibly as many as 50 million, and killed 700,000 people in the U. S. (2-3% of the population).
 A quarter of the U. S. population had the flu during this pandemic.

 Source: Paul Recer, Associated Press, 3/21/1997

-After Henry Wolf died, Anna married John Fritz on 22 Feb 1922.
-They had one daughter, and raised the children of Henry and Anna until their maturity.
+After John Henry Wolf died, Anna married John Fritz on 22 Feb 1922.
+They had one daughter, and raised the children of John Henry and Anna until their maturity.
 Anna was born on 29 Jul 1883 in Cincinnati, and died on 22 Oct 1963.
 She was buried in Arlington Memorial Gardens, Mt.
 Healthy, Ohio.

 John Fritz was born 6 Jan 1883 in Cincinnati, a son of William Fritz and Caroline Brossart.
 He died on 9 Aug 1979, and is buried in Arlington Memorial Gardens.